 Sponsor Home Education Week

 Home Education Week in Oregon is a huge undertaking.
 Help fund this event.
-You can donate online or send your tax-deductible contributions to OCEANetwork, 15805 S. Abiqua Rd NE, Silverton, OR 97381.
+You can donate online or send your tax-deductible contributions to OCEANetwork, 27880 SW Baler Rd, Sherwood, OR 97140.
 Your contributions will go far toward protecting home education freedoms in Oregon.